New Year’s Day, coming up fast. Planning your menu, are you?

 But there’s another dish, possibly with deep roots in Africa.
 An apocryphal story has it that cooks first developed this dish in Vicksburg, Virginia during the Civil War.
 (Yes, there is a Vicksburg, Virginia, not just Mississippi.
 The place lies near the center of Richmond, Virginia, and looks like it may have been a small, separate enclave during the Civil War.)

 And that’s cabbage and black-eyed peas, best cooked with a bit of smoked ham or bacon.
-Greens and smoked pork or other meat, a long tradition in Europe as well. we must not forget.
+Greens and smoked pork, or other meat, enjoyed a long tradition in Europe as well.
+We must not forget that.
+Cabbage most likely appeared in Britain in the fourteenth century.

 Now supposedly Northern troops thought the beans they saw in the field were field peas, in their minds only good for feeding livestock.
 The grateful Southerners “found” the beans and saved themselves from starvation.